-- 3) Students must sign in and out when using the Media lab. - 4) Students must follow the CSUSB "Acceptable Use Policy for Electronic Communications", the "Campus Email Policy" and all other campus policies related to media use.
-Failure to do so may result in disciplinary action and/or removal from nursing program. - a) Students may not download or install software or applications (including and especially, internet chat, or instant messengers.) - b) Since the computer labs are for academic purposes only, students who access sites that the campus considers lewd, obscene or indecent may be violation of both the university's student conduct policies and its sexual harassment policies. - 5) The labs are not to be used as a social area and noise is to be kept at a minimum in the lab - 6) Children, pets or unauthorized personnel are not allowed in the labs at any time. - 7) The computers are for nursing students only.
-If the demand is high and students are waiting, students will be limited to one hour on the computer. - 8) Students may use the printer supplied, as long as they provide their own paper.
-The toner cartridge is provided by the DON. - 9) Students must provide their own earphones if required for an assignment.
+- 1) The Testing Lab is to have limited access and will only be available for courses administering online exams. - 2) Before using a testing laptop, students must be assigned a laptop number by their faculty. - 3) After using a testing laptop, students are responsible for properly storing the laptop in the laptop cart and ensuring the power adapter is connected. - Students must follow the CSUSB "Acceptable Use Policy for Electronic Communications", the "Campus Email Policy" and all other campus policies related to media use.
+Failure to do so may result in disciplinary action and/or removal from the nursing program. - a) Students may not download or install software or applications (including and especially, internet chat, or instant messengers.) - b) Since the testing lab is for academic purposes only, students who access sites that the campus considers lewd, obscene or indecent may be violation of both the university's student conduct policies and its sexual harassment policies. - 5) The lab is not to be used as a social area and noise is to be kept at a minimum in the lab. - 6) Children, pets or unauthorized personnel are not allowed in the lab at any time. - 7) The laptops are for nursing students only. - 8) Students must provide their own earphones if required for an assignment. - 9) Students must report any misconduct occurring in the Testing Lab immediately to the faculty, Department Chair, or Information Technology Consultant at that campus.
+Failure to report misconduct can result in disciplinary action. - 10) Documents and media saved on the testing laptops is automatically deleted at the end of each day.
+Because of this, if any files need to be saved, students must bring their own form of backing up their data. - 11) If problems with any of the testing lab equipment occur, the student is to report to their faculty or the department Information Technology Consultant (HP-232).
+Student users are not to fix the equipment themselves. - 12) CSUSB and the DON are not responsible for property left in any of the labs.
+Please check with the office staff in HP 215 or with University Police for items lost.

-- 10) Students must report any misconduct occurring in the Media lab immediately to the faculty, Department Chair at that campus.
-Failure to report misconduct can result in disciplinary action. - 11) Due to electrical problems, students are encouraged to save their documents often using a USB drive. - a) Students are strongly encouraged to have a back-up copy of each media they have. - b) Students are completely responsible for the care of their documents and data. - c) Documents are not to be stored on the local computers. - 12) If problems with any of the equipment occur, the student is to immediately ask a media lab student assistant for help.
-Student users are not to fix the equipment themselves. - 13) CSUSB and the DON are not responsible for property left in any of the labs.
-Please check with the office staff in HP 215 or with University Police for items lost - a) When done using a computer, please shut-down the computer and monitor and push-in your chair.
+a) When done using a laptop, please shut-down the laptop, push-in your chair, and clear the testing area.